 I wasn't going to wait around in Vilcabamba out of fear alone.

 Day 1, Part 3 – Crossing the Border

 Duration: 1 hour

-The border between Ecuador and Peru at the La Balsa crossing is marked by a river.
+A river marks the border between Ecuador and Peru at the La Balsa crossing.

-The reports from my fellow travelers were true, this was a super tranquilo border crossing.
+The reports from my fellow travelers were right; this was a super tranquil border crossing.

 It reminded me of my border crossing from Cambodia into Southern Laos, minus the goats.